kaannabdullah/kaanabdullahas/README.md

 - 👋 Hi, I’m @kaanabdullahas
-- 👀 I’m interested in rockets, mechanics, web and desktop programming.
-Im using C, Python, HTML, CSS.
+- 👀 I’m interested in rockets, mechanics, UAV Systems, machine learning, web and desktop programming.
+Im using and learning C, C++, Python, HTML, CSS and Tensorflow.
-- 🌱 I’m currently working on web development and building a rocket.
+- 🌱 I’m currently working on building a rocket and UAV.
+Im creating a image processing method neural network for UCAV dog fights.
 - 📫 You reach me via mail and discord.
-- kaanabdullahproje@gmail.com kaanisbebe#2484
+- kaanabdullahproje@gmail.com /home/kaan#2484